kubeflow/website/content/docs/fairing/azure/_index.md

 The role you grant must have at least read and write permissions to ACR and Storage.

-To learn more about how to grant the Service Principal access, follow the [Azure role-based authentication documentation][az-roles].
+To learn more about how to grant the service principal access, follow the [Azure role-based authentication documentation][az-roles].

 ## Setting up credentials as Kubernetes secrets